Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Critical conditions and phase diagrams

-Importantly, the critical curves determined here deviate substantially from those obtained perturbatively in Ref.~\cite{Wu2015}.
-This indicates that, for $\kappa > 0$, plane-wave yrast states do not emerge through a continuous transformation from soliton states, as is the case for $\kappa \le 0$.
-To substantiate this observation, we examine the evolution of the condensate wave functions at $l = 2 x_B$ for $x_B = 0.2$ and $\kappa = 1$ across the critical value $\gamma_c \simeq 5.2$, as indicated in Fig.~\ref{cckp}.
-In Fig.~\ref{wf_kp}, we plot the condensate wave functions at $\gamma = 3,4,5$ and $\gamma = 5.5$, corresponding to values just below and above the critical point.
+Importantly, the critical curves determined here deviate significantly from those obtained perturbatively in Ref.~\cite{Wu2015}.
+To illustrate this, we focus on the $K=2$ critical curve.
+In Fig.~\ref{cccomparison}, we show the comparison of this critical curve determined from GP analysis and the perturbative approach in Ref.~\cite{Wu2015} for various $\kappa$ values.
+We see that the perturbative approach only provides an accurate determination of the critical curve up to a certain $\gamma$ (or $x_B$) value beyond which significant discrepancies from the exact GP analysis occur.
+Furthermore, such discrepancies occur at progressively smaller $\gamma$ and $x_B$ values as $\kappa$ increases, implying that the perturbative approach ceases to be valid as the degree of asymmetry increases.
+Because the perturbative approach assumes a continuous transformation from soliton states to plane-wave yrast states, this indicates that such a physical scenario is no longer correct for sufficiently large $\gamma$ and $x_B$ when $\kappa > 0$.
+To substantiate this observation, we examine the evolution of the condensate wave functions at $l = 2 x_B$ for $x_B = 0.2$ and $\kappa = 1$ as $\gamma$ increases across the critical curve (see the dashed line with arrow in Fig.~\ref{cckp}).
+Judging from Fig.~\ref{cccomparison} we know that the perturbative approach is no longer valid for such a value of $x_B$.
+In Fig.~\ref{wf_kp}, we plot the condensate wave functions at $\gamma = 3,4,5$ and $\gamma = 5.5$, corresponding to values just below and above the critical $\gamma$ value of $\gamma_c \simeq 5.2$.
 We observe that the condensate wave functions at $\gamma = 3,4$ and $5$ are soliton states that do not continuously evolve into the plane-wave state $(\phi_0,\phi_2)$ found at $\gamma = 5.5$.
 This indicates that the emergence of the plane-wave yrast state occurs via a branch crossing rather than through a continuous transformation.
-This process is illustrated explicitly in Fig.~\ref{branchcross}, where two lowest branches of spectrum \textemdash one containing the plane-wave state $(\phi_0,\phi_2)$ at $l = 2x_B$ and the other a soliton state\textemdash cross as $\gamma$ is varied between $5$ and $5.5$.
+This process is illustrated explicitly in Fig.~\ref{branchcross}, where the lowest two branches of the energy spectrum, one containing the plane-wave state $(\phi_0,\phi_2)$ at $l = 2x_B$ and the other a soliton state, cross as $\gamma$ is varied between $5$ and $5.5$.